Bandicoots

 Cassowaries also occasionally eat small vertebrates, invertebrates, fungi and carrion (dead animals).

-Each foot has three toes and the middle toe has a long claw up to 12cm in length.
+Each foot has three toes and the middle toe has a long claw up to 12 cm in length.
 Normally used to scratch for food and to fight other birds, there have been very rare instances when cassowaries have inflicted serious injuries to people and pets.
 The majority of these incidents are due to cassowaries searching for food from people due to a shortage of foraging habitat.

 Habitat destruction and fragmentation are the main causes of the cassowary’s dramatic decline.
-Land clearing for farming and urban development have greatly reduced their habitat.
+Land clearing for farming and urban development has greatly reduced their habitat.
 Cyclones in 2006 and 2011 also depleted their food sources and many birds died from starvation.

 After cyclones cassowaries venture closer to human settlements, and this makes them more vulnerable to existing threats, especially dog attacks and collisions with vehicles.
 Road accidents are a large source of mortality.
 Finally, predation by feral pigs, and diseases such as tuberculosis, also affect their survival.